naravadeepika/recipe-demo/README.md

 Connected MySQL Workbench with vscode using the required connector installed via pip install.

-Parsed the provided JSON file using Python scripting.(CODE NAME ADD)
+Parsed the provided JSON file using Python scripting code "json_parse.py".

 Extracted values from JSON and inserted them into the Recipefood table in the database.